jeffsheltren/mac-provisioning/MANUAL_CONFIGURATION.md

 ## MAMP Pro

-Update the settings files so the following settings are set:
-*
+Use the cloud storage for the hosts.

 Add the hosts and import the databases.